Source code for sparkle.structures.performance_dataframe

 # To make sure objectives / runs are saved when no solvers are present

-if self.num_solvers == 1:
+if self.num_solvers == 1: # This would preferrably be done after removing

-for field in PerformanceDataFrame.multi_column_names:
+for field in PerformanceDataFrame.multi_column_value:

-self[PerformanceDataFrame.missing_value, field] =\
+PerformanceDataFrame.missing_value, field] =\

 PerformanceDataFrame.missing_value

-self.drop(columns=solver_name, level=0, axis=1, inplace=True)
+self.drop(columns=solvers, level=0, axis=1, inplace=True)

 [docs]

-def remove_instance(self: PerformanceDataFrame, instance_name: str) -> None:
+def remove_instances(self: PerformanceDataFrame, instances: str | list[str]) -> None:

-"""Drop an instance from the Dataframe."""
+"""Drop instances from the Dataframe."""

 # To make sure objectives / runs are saved when no instances are present

-if self.num_instances == 1:
+if self.num_instances - num_instances == 0:

 for objective, run in itertools.product(self.objective_names, self.run_ids):